TobleMiner/pinebook-pro-3v3-regulator/README.md

 the one in the lower right corner of the adapter board.
 Next you should test if the board is functional.
 Connect ground one of the two pads labeled with "G".
 Apply 2.5 to 5.5 V to the testpoint labeled with "IN".
-You should see a voltage of 3.3 V at the pad labeled "OUT" once you connect the testpoint labeled "EN" to "IN".
+You should see a voltage of 3.3 V at the testpoint labeled "O" once you connect the testpoint labeled "EN" to "IN".
 The voltage should slowly vanish when you connect "EN" to "G".